pattonsgirl/CEG2350/docs/index.md

 Exams: 30% (3 exams – two during the semester & the final exam, 10% each)

-No makeup exams are given unless there is a verifiable emergency.
+**No makeup exams** are given unless there is a verifiable emergency.
 Missing any of the course exams may result in a meeting with the instructor and earning no more than a D in the course.

-The final exam is a cumulative test of you understanding of topics in this course.
-Receiving a failing grade (less than 70%) on the final exam may result in a meeting with the instructor and earning no more than a D in the course.
+The **final exam** is a cumulative test of your understanding of topics in this course.
+Receiving a failing grade (less than 70%) on the final exam may result in a review of your overall course performance and a meeting with the instructor to discuss your understanding and ability to apply the core course concepts and determine your final course grade

-You may miss (receive a 0) on no more than two lab assignments.
+You may miss (receive a 0) on no more than two **lab assignments**.
 Each lab will cover a different topic and will be your primary time to practice and reinforce course concepts.
 If more than two labs are missed, you may earn no more than a D in the course.

+**AWS Checkins** will occur throughout the term.
+Your labs in the course will request you utilize a virtual machine hosted on AWS.
+Failure to pass the first first in will result in a conversation to make sure the usage and expectations are understood.
+Failure to pass the second or third check in will result in a meeting with the instructor to determine your understanding of the course materials and require one or more demonstrations to prove ability to implement lab taskings.
+If the demonstrations do not prove competency or understanding, the instructor may determine the student will earn no more than a D in the course.

 The grading scale for the course is [90-100] A; [80-90) B; [70-80) C; [60-69) D; [0-60) F*